sprice36/BunkerlabsCapstone/README.md

-## BunkerLabs Marketplace
+## BunkerLabs Atlanta

-## <a href=""> BunkerLabs Marketplace Demo</a>
+## <a href=""> BunkerLabs Atlanta Demo</a>

-BunkerLabs Marketplace represents not only the capstone project for Digital Crafts, for which the team members employed their development skills learned during the duration of the cohort, but also a platform the veterans seeking support when starting a business, can use to help in their journey.
+BunkerLabs Atlanta Marketplace represents the Capstone project for the DigitalCrafts team members.
+The members listed below used all of the skills and languages learned over the 16 week bootcamp to build an application for a business located in the Atlanta Tech Village.
+The platform allows veterans to illustrate their entrepreneurial endeavors and showcase what needs they may have in bringing their ideas into fruition.

 ## Team Members
 * <a href="https://github.com/stephenjarrett"> Stephen Jarrett</a>